Rothamsted/agri-schemas/doc/miappe-use-case/README.md

 * We took one of the examples that the MIAPPE paper mentions and re-mapped the ISA-Tab attached to the paper into bioschema.org, schema.org and (possibly new) AgriSchemas types.
   Details [here](dataset-arabidopsis).
 * Most of the work has been done with the the ELIXIR Plant Biology community.
-A summary of the mapping we agreed is here (TODO: the MIAPPE to multiple formats spreadsheet)
+A summary of [the mapping we agreed is here](MIAPPE-multiple-mappings.xlsx).

 * Some MIAPPE docs:
   * [MIAPPE Diagram](https://github.com/MIAPPE/MIAPPE/tree/master/MIAPPE_Checklist-Data-Model-v1.1)